Spacechild1/vstplugin/README.md

 #### macOS

-On macOS, running 32-bit (Intel) plugins is only possible up to macOS 10.14, because macOS 10.15 eventually dropped 32-bit support.
+On macOS, running 32-bit (Intel) plugins is only possible up to macOS 10.14 because macOS 10.15 eventually dropped 32-bit support.
-However, bit-bridging is still useful for Apple M1 MacBooks because it allows to run existing 64-bit Intel VST plugins in a native (= arm64) Pd or SC app.
+However, bit-bridging is still useful for Apple M1 MacBooks because it allows to run existing 64-bit Intel VST plugins in a native ARM Pd or SC app.

 #### Linux